arowM/elm-form-validator/README.md

 ## Summary

-This module provides a scalable way to validate a form by combining primitive validators.
+This library provides a scalable way to validate a form by combining primitive validators.

 ## Example